PhantomPilots/AutoFarming/GUI_README.md

 - **Game Window**: The GUI automatically resizes your 7DS Grand Cross window to 538x921 pixels for optimal performance
 - **Independent Farmers**: Each farmer runs separately, so you can stop one without affecting others
 - **Memory Efficient**: Output is limited to prevent memory issues during long farming sessions
-- **Cross-Platform**: Works on Windows (primary), with potential for other platforms
 - **Free Software**: This is completely free - if you paid for it, you were scammed!

 ### Troubleshooting

 - **GUI won't start**:
-  - Make sure you're running from the `scripts/` directory
+  - Make sure you're running from the `scripts\` directory
   - Ensure Python 3.10 or 3.11 is installed
   - Try running PowerShell as Administrator
 - **Farmer won't start**: